-The City has developed a Strategic Finance Plan which projects the City's financial position over a 10 or 20 year period.
-This plan enables the City to assess necessary funding requirements, to afford capital replacement programs and new capital projects as well as the City's capacity to maintain overall financial sustainability into the long-term future.
+The City has developed a Strategic Financial Plan which projects the City's financial position over a 20-year period.
+This Plan enables the City to assess necessary funding requirements, to afford capital replacement programs and new capital projects as well as the City's capacity to maintain overall financial sustainability into the long-term future.

-The Strategic Financial Plan is continually monitored and updated to include major projects such as the Marina.
+The 20-Year Strategic Financial Plan is continually monitored and updated to include major projects such as the Marina.